CelebVet: Dick Van Dyke

 Publicity photo of Dick Van Dyke and Mary Tyler Moore used for the premiere of the television program The Dick Van Dyke Show, 1961.

-Born Richard Wayne Van Dyke, he attended Danville High School and left early to join the military in 1944.
-During World War II he served in the U.S. Army Air Forces, where he worked as a radio announcer and later performed in service shows.
+Like many of his generation, Van Dyke’s path to stardom began in uniform.
+Born Richard Wayne Van Dyke, he attended Danville High School before leaving early to join the military in 1944.
+During World War II, he served in the U.S. Army Air Forces, where he worked as a radio announcer and later performed in service shows.
 He was discharged in 1946.

 “I trained to be a fighter pilot.
 It’s an 8 hour exam, and you have to have a certain IQ, and the physical exam is incredible.
 I took the physical three times,” Van Dyke laughed.
 “When I got in they said some of you will be going overseas as tailgunners and B-24s.
 The rest of you will be assigned according to your abilities.
 I tap danced and sang right on the spot.
 I got into USO shows.
 Cowardice got me into show business.”